 There are four subcommittees

-The selection process for ACAT membership starts with the public’s solicitation through advertisements in local newspapers and/or other forms of communication available at the TTC.
+The selection process for ACAT membership will be promoted through advertisements in local newspapers and/or other forms of communication available at the TTC.

 Selected applicants are interviewed and evaluated by a four-member selection committee consisting of two TTC staff representatives, personnel from the City of Toronto and ACAT’s Chair or Vice-Chair.
 The selection committee then makes its recommendations to the TTC Board of Directors who make the final decision.
 Individuals who are appointed to ACAT will attend an orientation on the roles and responsibilities of ACAT and will be given all the pertinent documents.

 7. How many ACAT meetings are held annually?

 The ACAT General Meetings are held monthly.
 In January each year, two General Meetings are held.
 The additional meeting is to facilitate the election of the ACAT Executive Committee.

 The Sub-Committees also typically meet once a month but could meet more frequently during busy times.

 8. Can you provide insight into the routine at ACAT general meetings?